-- Abstract and concrete damages: when calculating concrete damages (explained in the overview above), it is presumed that a claimant entered into the replacement transaction in good faith and reasonably.
+- abstract and concrete damages: When calculating concrete damages (explained in the overview above), it is presumed that a claimant entered into the replacement transaction in good faith and reasonably; and

 However, in the following situations, the above presumption is reversed and a party is presumed to have entered into negotiations in bad faith:

 - if a party provides the other party with incomplete or misleading information, including non-disclosure of material conditions that, taking into account the nature of the transaction, should be communicated to the other party; or

 - if a party abruptly and unreasonably terminates negotiations where the other party could not reasonably expect such termination.